wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 ![](@attachment/Clipboard_2020-04-08-19-04-47.png) 11:45

-What we have done is we have gone from index 2, which is the 3rd item and stopped at index 4, which is the 5th item.
-Splice returns to use the subset of the original array, based on the index values we pass it.
+What you have done is you have gone from index 2, which is the 3rd item and stopped at index 4, which is the 5th item.
+Slice returns to use the subset of the original array, based on the index values we pass it.
 If you ever need to take a chunk out of an array, you can reach for slice.

 Now the question is, will the number 3 and 4 still be in the original numbers array?